alentoghostflame/StupidAlentoBot/README.md

 ## Storage Manager
-Makes it trivial to store variables on disk as a central cache, per-guild data, or per-user data, all with autoloading and saving.
+This makes it trivial to store variables on disk as a central cache, per-guild data, or per-user data, all with autoloading and saving.

 Cache is aimed to be a single, cross-server/user storage class.
 Guilds is meant to be per-guild (AKA server), user is